-Tool I: A structured interviewing questionnaire: the researchers prepared questionnaire after extensive review of related literature then translated into simple Arabic language and included four parts as following:
+Tool I: A structured interviewing questionnaire: The researchers prepared questionnaires after extensive review of related literature then translated into simple Arabic language and included four parts as following:

-Part (1): Demographic characteristics of pregnant women and included 9 questions (age, education, spouse education, occupation, spouse job, residence, family size, family income and duration of pregnancy).
+Part (1): Demographic characteristics of pregnant women and included 8 questions as (age, educational level, spouse education, occupation, spouse job, residence, family size and family income).

-Part (2): Pregnant women's measurements and lab investigations: Height, Weight, BMI, Hb level, ferritin level and hematocrit level.
+Part (2): Pregnant women's measurements and lab investigations: It included length, weight, BMI, hemoglobin level, ferritin level and hematocrit level.

-Part (3): Obstetrics history it included data about number of pregnancies, number of labors, feeding type, duration of feeding, methods of contraception and number of abortion.
+Part (3): Obstetrics history: It included data about number of pregnancies, number of labors and methods of contraception.

-Part (4): knowledge of pregnant women concerning iron deficiency anemia during pregnancy and consisted of 16 questions about definition of iron deficiency anemia, causes, symptoms, diagnosis, complication on both women and fetus, prevention, treatment, management,....etc.).
+Part (4): Knowledge of pregnant women concerning iron deficiency anemia during pregnancy and consisted of 16 question about definition of iron deficiency anemia, causes, symptoms, diagnosis, complications on both women and fetus, prevention, treatment, management,....etc.).
 Each item of knowledge was given a score (1) when the response was correct and a score (0) for incorrect response or don't know.
 The total knowledge score was summed and ranged from (0- 16).
 The total score was classified as the following:

-- Good $\geq 75\%$
+- Good $\geq 75 \%$

 - Average 60 < 75 %

 - Poor < 60 %

-Tool II: BASNEF Model Questionnaire: It was adapted from Mehrabian et al., 2016 and modified by researchers and consisted of 4 sections:
+Tool II: BASNEF Model Questionnaire: It was adapted from Mehrabian et al., (2016) and modified by researchers and consisted of 4 sections:

-Section (1): Pregnant women's believes about iron deficiency anemia it consisted of 14 items to assess beliefs e.g. (balanced diet is important during pregnancy, women nutrition during pregnancy is different from others, take nutritional supplements each day, keep a record of everything you eat each day, have periodic lab tests to assess your progress ...etc.).
+Section (1): Pregnant women's beliefs about iron deficiency anemia:

+It consisted of 14 item to assess beliefs e.g. (balanced diet is important during pregnancy, women nutrition during pregnancy is different from others, take nutritional supplements each day, keep a record of everything you eat each day, have periodic lab tests to assess your progress ...etc.).
 The women's response was assigned based on two points of Likert scale (true/false) and each item was given score (1) for true and a score (0) for false.
 The total scores ranged from 0-14.
-A score of (10-14) indicated strong health believes, a score of (7- <10) indicated neutral health believes.
+A score of (10-14) indicated strong health beliefs, a score of (7-<10) indicated neutral health beliefs while a score of (<7) indicated weak health beliefs.

-Section (2): Pregnant women's attitude regarding iron deficiency anemia(IDA) during pregnancy: It included 8 items that assessed attitude as (Regular ANC visit is good to prevent IDA, tell physician or other health care provider about abnormal signs or symptoms, it is essential to take special diet during pregnancy, Iron supplements can prevent IDA... etc.).
+Section (2): Pregnant women's attitude regarding Iron Deficiency Anemia (IDA) during pregnancy: It included 8 items that assessed attitude as (regular ANC visit is good to prevent IDA, tell physician or other health care provider about abnormal signs or symptoms, it is essential to take special diet during pregnancy, iron supplements can prevent IDA,...etc.).
 The woman's response was done based on three points Likert scale, a score (1) given for "disagree" score (2) for "uncertain" and score (3) for "agree".
 The total scores of attitude ranged from (8-24) where a score of (15-24) indicated positive attitude while, a score of <15 indicated negative attitude regarding iron deficiency anemia.

-Section (3): Assessment of pregnant women's subjective norms regarding iron deficiency anemia (IDA) during pregnancy: It included 10 items e.g. (Do you follow a diet during pregnancy?
+Section (3): Assessment of pregnant women's subjective norms regarding Iron Deficiency Anemia (IDA) during pregnancy: It included 10 items e.g. (Do you follow a diet during pregnancy?
 Do you eat a variety of foods?
 Do you take iron supplements?
 Do you know the necessary precautions when taking iron supplements?
 Do you eat normal meals that contain iron?
 Do you know what the barriers to iron absorption are? ...etc.).
-Each item was assigned using two points Likert scale (Yes/No), a score (1) for 'yes'' and score (0) for 'no' response.
+Each item was assigned using two points Likert scale (Yes/No), a score (1) for 'yes' and score (0) for 'no' response.
 The total scores ranged from 0-10 with the higher scores indicated the more affective the subjective norms were on women to take iron supplements to prevent iron deficiency anemia.